Skip to content

 5. Flexibility / Scalability – Currently A Pro For Offshoring.

-6. Optimal Supply Chain – Pro For Nearshoring.
+6. Length of Supply Chain – Pro For Nearshoring.

 Nearshoring and shortening your supply chain is a big plus.
 If outsourcing involves manufacturing or supplier of key parts, nearshoring will shorten your supply chain.
 As a result, this will reduce your transportation costs as well as minimize supply chain disruptions.